 I used half the amount of curry paste that Dad Cooks Dinner calls for – at his suggestion – because I didn’t want it fiery hot; we can always add heat while eating, but can’t subtract it.
 We have a couple of Thai restaurants in town that serve very spicy dishes; one I used to frequent in downtown Portland near Portland State University is known for its spicy dishes.
 I could barely manage 1-star of heat.
 Michael Fletcher is the only person I know who could eat the full 5-star spicy version of the dishes.
 This is the same man who polished off 5 habanero chiles along with the spicy sauce in about 5 minutes at Salvador Molly’s to get his picture on the wall of honor there.

-Rating: ★★★ This is a nice chicken soup with a bit of pleasant zing from the curry paste.
+Rating: ★★ 2 out of 5 stars.
+If this was a soup recipe I’d give it 3 stars; but there are better ways to make green curry.
+This is a nice chicken soup with a bit of pleasant zing from the curry paste.
 If you are looking for a variation on chicken soup, this is a worthy recipe.
 But don’t making it thinking you’ll have a thick curry sauce.
 Out hunt continues.